jesse-spevack/stimulating_events/README.md

 }
 ```

 At this point our list mostly works.
 It would be great to get those check marks to show up nicely when we highlight.
-To do this we are going to first define a new function called `hideChecks` that will iterate over our list items and uncheck any that do not have our selected value.
+To do this we are going to define a new function called `hideChecks` that will iterate over our list items and uncheck any that do not have our selected value.

 We will first add a new `data-dropdown-target` target called `check` that will reference the span containing our check svg icon.
 ```html